sathish136/cus-mof/PYTHON_SYNC_SETUP.md

    - Tool filters out invalid timestamps (year 2000)
    - Check device clock settings
    - Monitor logs for processing statistics

+4. **New Device Not Detected**
+   - Wait up to 5 sync cycles (about 2.5 minutes)
+   - Check device is properly configured in web app
+   - Verify device has a valid deviceId

 ## Example Output